Juneau Afternoon - 3-5-18

-That, Bird Note, music and more, live at 3 on KTOO, repeated at 4 on KRNN, and available on-demand, on-line via ktoo.org
+That, Bird Note, music and more, Tuesday, during A Juneau Afternoon; live on KTOO at 3, repeated at 4 on KRNN, and available on demand, on line, via KTOO.org

-Monday at 7 on KTOO: A live broadcast of the Regular meeting of the CBJ Assembly, with your host.
-Martha Moore

 Recent headlines